Gman615/JavaScript-Projects/README.md

 # Pizza Site

 With this I created a website with JS that allows users to order a pizza and add toppings.

+# Tic Tac Toe

+A website that has a tic tac toe game.